Two-pot retirement system

 • Transfer from your savings component to your retirement component

-These are one-way transfers, and you will not be able to undo the transfer if you require access to your retirement savings.
+These are one-way transfers, and you will not be able to undo the transfer if you require access to your retirement investment.

-While the two-pot system will provide you with access to a portion of your retirement savings in case of severe financial stress, it does not change how you should invest your retirement savings.
-You should view the components in your retirement fund account holistically and remain invested in funds that will offer you the best chance of having sufficient savings at retirement to provide an adequate post-retirement income.
+While the two-pot system provides you with access to a portion of your retirement investment in case of severe financial stress, it does not change how you should invest for your retirement.
+You should view the components in your retirement account holistically and remain invested in funds that will offer you the best chance of having a sufficient accumulated investment at retirement to provide an adequate post-retirement income.

 Click here for additional insights on the changes to the retirement system.

-Two-thirds of all contributions will be credited to the retirement component.
-For example, if you contribute R3 000 per month to your Allan Gray retirement fund, R2 000 will be credited to your retirement component.
+Two-thirds of contributions are allocated to the retirement component.
+For example, if you contribute R3 000 per month to your Allan Gray retirement investment, R2 000 is allocated to your retirement component.

 The full amount in your retirement component must be preserved until retirement.
-At retirement, the full amount in this component must be used to purchase a retirement income-providing product, such as a living annuity or a guaranteed life annuity.
-This means you will not be able to withdraw a cash lump sum from your retirement component, either before or at retirement, unless the de minimis rule applies.
+At retirement, you must use the full amount in this component to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.
+This means you cannot withdraw a cash lump sum from your retirement component, either before or at retirement, unless the de minimis rule applies.

-One-third of all contributions will be credited to this component, from which you will be allowed to make one withdrawal of at least R2 000 per tax year prior to retirement.
-At retirement, any remaining balance in this component can be taken as cash or used to purchase a retirement income-providing product, such as a living annuity or a guaranteed life annuity.
+One-third of contributions are allocated to the savings component.
+Prior to retirement, you can make one withdrawal of at least R2 000 per tax year from this component.
+At retirement, you can take any remaining balance in this component as cash or use it to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.

-While the two-pot system allows you to access a portion of your retirement savings, it is important to preserve as much of your savings as possible until retirement so that you can maximise the benefits of compounding and retire comfortably.
-Your savings component should therefore not be viewed as a short-term savings vehicle – it is still part of your retirement fund account, i.e. a long-term investment intended to provide for your retirement.
+While the two-pot system allows you to access a portion of your retirement investment, it is important to preserve as much of your investment as possible until retirement so that you can maximise the benefits of compounding and retire comfortably.
+You should therefore not view your savings component as a short-term savings vehicle – it is still part of your retirement account, i.e. a long-term investment intended to provide for your retirement.

 Before retirement

-You can make one withdrawal of at least R2 000 per tax year from your savings component.
-Withdrawals from your savings component before retirement are taxed according to your marginal tax rate .
-It is important to remember that accessing your savings component will reduce the amount you will have available to withdraw as a cash lump sum or purchase an annuity at retirement.
+You can make one withdrawal of at least R2 000 per tax year from the amount in your savings component.
+Withdrawals from your savings component before retirement are taxed according to your marginal tax rate.
+It is important to remember that accessing your savings component before retirement reduces the amount you will have available to withdraw as a cash lump sum or purchase an annuity at retirement.
 You should therefore avoid withdrawing before retirement to maximise your options at retirement.

-You will not be able to withdraw from your retirement component under any circumstances, including if you resign from employment or if you encounter financial difficulty, unless you cease to be a South African tax resident.
+You cannot withdraw from your retirement component under any circumstances, including if you resign from employment or if you encounter financial difficulty, unless you cease to be a South African tax resident.

 At retirement

 At retirement, you will have the option to access the remaining balance of your savings component (or a portion of it) in cash, even if you have already taken a withdrawal during the same tax year.
-You can also choose to use some or all the funds to purchase a living annuity or a guaranteed life annuity.
+Cash withdrawals at retirement will be taxed according to the retirement fund lump sum tax table.
+You can also choose to use some or all of the funds to purchase a living annuity or a guaranteed life annuity.

 The full value of your retirement component must be used to purchase an annuity, unless the de minimis rule applies.

-Dipping into your retirement savings robs you of the full benefit of compounding.
-Accessing any part of your savings component before retirement will reduce the amount you will have available at retirement to purchase an income-providing product or to take as a cash lump sum.
+Dipping into your retirement investment robs you of the full benefit of compounding.
+Accessing any part of your savings component before retirement will reduce the amount you will have available at retirement to purchase a retirement income product or to take as a cash lump sum.
 You will also lose out on the favourable tax treatment of taking a cash lump sum at retirement compared to making withdrawals before retirement.

-For example, withdrawing R30 000 from your savings component before retirement could reduce the value of your retirement savings at retirement by R130 000 in today’s money terms.
+For example, withdrawing R30 000 from your savings component before retirement could reduce the value of your investment at retirement by R130 000 in today’s money terms.
 Therefore, you should only consider withdrawing from your savings component under exceptional circumstances and as a last resort.

 If you decide to withdraw from your savings component before you retire, the withdrawal will be taxed at your marginal tax rate.